zephyrproject-rtos/zephyr/boards/posix/doc/arch_soc.rst

    This description applies to all current POSIX arch based boards on tree, but it is not a requirement for another board to follow what is described here.

-When the executable process is started (that is the the board :c:func:`main`, which is the linux executable C :c:func:`main`), first, early initialization steps are taken care of (command line argument parsing, initialization of the HW models, etc).
+When the executable process is started (that is the board :c:func:`main`, which is the linux executable C :c:func:`main`), first, early initialization steps are taken care of (command line argument parsing, initialization of the HW models, etc).